-f you’re responsible for the learning and professional development in your company, then you know the frustration of employees who drag their feet and seem to resist every eLearning course you send their way.
+f you’re responsible for learning and development in your company, then you'll know the frustration of employees who drag their feet and seem to resist every eLearning course you send their way.
 No matter how important the learning is, it feels like a never ending struggle and your time is wasted hassling your colleagues.

 It doesn’t have to be that way!
 With a few key strategies, you can create a company of self-motivated learners.